EPFLRocketTeam/MantisTracker/academic/report.md

 We choose to train the YOLOv4 detector which was published in 2020[6].
 The implemention is found the darknet repository [7].
 The most challenging task is the creation of the training dataset because it will determine the accuracy of detection in the real world setting.
 In our case, the dataset is particularly difficult to gather because the object is not common.
 From the start, we knew that it would impossible to collect thousands of sounding rocket's pictures and that our dataset would be rather houndreds of images.
 Therefore, the images should be carefully chosen to reflect every aspect of real world situation in which the tracker would operate.
 Thankfully, the EPFL Rocket Team maintain an archive of pictures and videos through the years and it contains footages of launches and rockets in-flight.

 We seeked through the content and selected 113 training pictures for our first training of YOLO.
 We also selected 17 images to form a testing dataset.
-The configuration and the dataset can be found in our Github repository.
-Here are the results.
+The images were manually annoted using the Computer Vision Annotation Tool (CVAT)[8].
+CVAT is a web-based annonation application that let you import your collection, annonate it and export in various popular format including the YOLO one.
+The configuration, the dataset and the annotation can be found in our Github repository.
+The most impacting setting is the resolution of the network, which I choose to be 416x416, and the number of iterations which is 6000.
+Here are the results afer more than a day of computation.
 The algorithm converged with a mean average precision (mAP) of 96%.
 On our test dataset, rockets could be detected on 9 images out of 17, resulting in a 52% accuracy.
+To be noted that the threshold of the probability to be a rocket is set to 50%.
 We draw the following conclusions from the first training.
 First, the chosen YOLO convolutional network is complex enough to suit our pictures, which means we do not need to head for a more complex detector or backbone.
 On the other hand, the training dataset does not reflect all situations a rocket can be found in, explaining the poor result on the testing dataset.

 We analyzed the successes and the failures to extract which type of images we needed to get a complete coverage.
 We defined x categories:
 - A rocket on its launch rails.
 The rocket is vertical, but there might be a lot of background noise (the rail, people, the landscape, etc).
 - A rocket right after its take-off.
 This is the easiest part, as the rocket is still vertical, but the background, the sky, tends to be simpler.
 The difficulty comes from the smoke the rocket emits.
 - End of flight.
 The rocket is far away in the sky and is reaching its maximum altitude.
 Thus, the rocket becomes smaller and is not necessarly vertical.
 The bounding boxes are rectangles, such that when a rocket is skew the ratio background rocket is very high.
 In this phase, the tracker will eventually lose the rocket.

-From
+From these conclusion, I formed a new training dataset containing 150 images.
+Apart from adding new pictures to make sure each of the described situations was well covered, I also took existing ones and manually rotated it to have rockets with different orientations in the sky.
+Another important consideration is the size of the object relatively to the image.
+I must ensure that the set covers a range of scales that match the application settings in real condition.

+The second training was done using the same settings as the first, but with the new dataset.
+The results were rather encouraging.
+YOLOv4 achieved a mAP of 100% in the training phase, reached after around 2400 iterations of 6000.
+The outcome of testing set sounds about the same: 100%.
+Following these satisfying training on YOLO, I also trained a Tiny YOLOv4 detection network.
+Tiny YOLOv4 is a simplified version of the YOLOv4 network, enabling it to run much faster while keeping a solid accuracy (in theory).
+Tiny YOLOv4 is worth trying in our case as the tracker will be ran on limited hardware, namely an embedded platform.
+The training achieved an mean average precision of 94%, marking a net difference with the full YOLO.
+The tiny detectors successfully found 13 rockets out of 15 in the testing set (86%).
+These two detectors can be tested on any image using the tool in the Github repository.
+Follow the instruction in the README.

 ### Finding a tracking algorithm

-Computer Vision has been a trending field these past years and tracking methods are evolving quickly thanks to the research.
-Many different tracking technics exist and trackers derived from those are uncountable.
-The explosion of trackers makes the work of finding a suitable algorithm challeging.
-Therefore, we selected a few trackers from the disctinct subfields.
+As of the detectors, tracking methods are numerous and evolving quickly thanks to the active research.
+The explosion of trackers makes the work of finding a suitable algorithm challenging.
+Therefore, we selected a few trackers from disctinct subfields to compare their performance solving our problem.
+A repository [12] created by Qiang Wang containing up-to-date classification and benchmarks of tracking methods guided my research.

 #### Correlation filters

-- Simple and performant tracker, can be implement using only OpenCV.
+Trackers based on correlation filter have existed since more than a decade and are still developped today despide the rise of deep learning.
+Basically, the goal is to train a filter such that for each frame, the filter is correlated over a search window and the location corresponding to the maximum value of the correlation indicates the new position of the target.
-- Problem: the tracker cannot recover if the object disappears, which is inherent to the technics used.
-This problem could be mitigated using the object detection in pair with the tracker.
+Nowadays, their princal advantage is their speed thanks to their relatively simple computation in comparison to deep learning.
+They can often run in real time (> 24fps) on modern CPUs and are simply deployable.
+On the other hand, their capability is limited.
+For instance, they cannot recover if the object disappear, which is inherent to the technics used.
+Robustness is also a weakness: changes in the background, lightning variation or cloud/smoke are all potential failure reason for the tracker.
+This problem could be mitagated by using a detector in pair with the tracker to recover in case of a lost object.
+To test this category, I selected the MOSSE tracker[9] which is an old (2010) but quick method.
+I used the OpenCV implementation.
+OpenCV [10] stands for Open Computer Vision and is a popular, large and open source library of tools.
+The library is can be found in most of the computer vision projects as it includes tools to read, write and modify images/videos as well as detectors, trackers, classifiers, etc. Thansk to OpenCV, deploying a MOSSE is a matter of minutes.
+The MOSSE tracker can be easily run on any video using the developed tool on Github along with other OpenCV trackers.

+#### SiameseFC networks

+As for detectors, few years ago deep learning networks also began to be deployed to solve the tracking challenge.
+Lots of architecture have been developped since and the SiameseFC family is one of them.
+The siamese networks were introduced in the 1990s (Bromley et al., 1993) and consists of comparing a template image and another image to determine if the images are alike.
+The outputs of the two input images are computed using the same network with the same weights and the training is such that similar images have similar outputs.
+In the case of tracking, an initial frame is fed to the tracker.
+Then, given the next frame, the tracker proposes possible regions where the object could be located and these are compared to template image using a siamese network.
+Finally, the region with the highest score is chosen.
+The first proposal was released in 2016 (SiameseFC) [11] and ever since the family keeps growing with enhancements in the region proposals for instance.
+The particularity of the method, which make it relatively fast while being very accurate, is the offline training.
+Traditionally, the features of the target would be learned online, while tracking it.
+On the other hand, SiameseFC is trained beforehand and the tracking only need to infer with the given weights.
+Overall, SiameseFC is a very accurate method while still being able to run in real time on a GPU.
+It is more robust and accurate the MOSSE tracker presented in the previous section.
+To deploy such a tracker, the "SenseTime" team provides a repository [13] which provides impementations of many Siamese trackers in Pytorch.
+They also supply the pre-trained models.
+Thus, it can be used out of the box.
+This library is included in my tool and the tracker can be tested against any video.

-#### Deep learning
+#### Comparison

-##### Atom

-- Takes the background into account which lead to better performance on non uniform background.
-- Target estimation is offline but classification is online which require GPU hardware to be performant.

-##### Siamese Network

-- Siamese networks are trained offline, pretrained models are available to use the tracker out of the box.
-The algorithm still need much more computing power in comparison to a CF algorithm.
+Both the MOSSE and the SiamRPN were tested on a few videos to compare their ouput.
+These results can also be found in the repository.
+As anticipated, the MOSSE often fails to track the rocket across the whole footage while SiamRPN has no problem following the rocket, even with smokes or sun rays, or if the rocket leaves the frame.
+Their respective speeds will be compared in the following section.

 ### Hardware

-The tracker software is embeded on a portable tripod that can be deployed anywhere for a rocket launch.
-Therefore, the computer is powered by a battery, limiting the range of possible hardware to run the program.
+One critical choice for the software degin is the hardware on which it will run.
+The tracker software is embeded on a portable tripod that can be deployed anywhere for a rocket launch which are often on isolated site.
+Therefore, the computer must be an embedded plateform powered by a battery, limiting the range of possible hardware.
+One obvious choice would be a single board computer like a Raspberry Pi, which carries a quad core ARM processor.
+However, chosing such a solution elimates the use of any deep learning algorithm, as they need a GPU to hopefully run at a reasonable speed.
+Thankfully, due to the rise of deep learning in many fields, vendors started to ship spezialized embedded hardware with ML accelerators.
+A typical use case is computer vision for autonomous cars (e.g Tesla).
+I selected and compared three of them from the biggest actors in the field: Intel, Google and Nvidia.

+Intel actively push its architecture to run and accelerate machine learning models as the market is demanding.
+They developed their framework OpenVINO [14] to optimize and deploy ML engine on their platform.
+Along with OpenVINO, they offer spezalized hardware going from their 5000$ FPGA to a 100$ USB stick, the Intel Neural Compute Stick 2 (Intel NCS2) [15].
+The latter is particulary interesting for its ease of deployment.
+The NCS2 stick contains a deep learning inference accelerator that can be plugged and used on any computer, even a Raspberry PI.
+OpenVINO offers to convert existing models from many popular framworks (ONNX, Caffe, Tensorflow, etc.).

+Google is prominent and at the edge of machine learning researches.
+They created Tensorflow in 2015 which is now one of the most famous library in the field.
+Similary to Intel, Google released their Coral products [16] which ranges from a 25$ PCI accelerator, a 60$ USB accelerator to a 100$ board.
+However, Google's hardware only understand Google's framework Tensorflow, which is a huge limitation, even if Tensorflow is well-developed and already includes many tools.

 ## Result